Jiansen/TAkka/takka-gatling/README.md

 # Using TAkka

 Akka actors in gatling-core and gatling-http are replaced by TAkka actors.
 Source code of [TAkka.actor](https://github.com/Jiansen/TAkka) is copied to gatling-core, which is the base of gatling-http.

-Changes are made to following files:
+## Modified files
 <pre><code>
 com.excilys.ebi.gatling.core
                          |- action